oldoddtw/LogExpress/README.md

 ## Features
 The brief features are as follows.
 See the files in the [02_Features_Function] folder for details.
 - Supporting METTLER TOLEDO balances, halogen moisture analyzers, pH meters and printers.
-- Utilizing an MS SQL Express Server database for secure data storage.
+- Utilizing an Microsoft SQL Server Express database for secure data storage.
 - Providing support for over 50 default languages and one customized language.
 Offering a unique bilingual feature for logs and interface.
 - Handling up to 40 devices concurrently without type, model, or license restrictions.
 - Automatically detecting and identifying over 450 device models.
 Including basic specifications and tolerance informations.